-Intraregional development cooperation mechanisms and frameworks should be promoted to support monitoring and review processes and to promote exchanges and mutual learning.
+50. Intraregional development cooperation mechanisms and frameworks should be promoted to support monitoring and review processes and to promote exchanges and mutual learning.
 For example, member states of the African Union, with the support of the New Partnership for Africa's Development and the United Nations, are expanding their peer review mechanisms through joint activities and programmes to cover both the 2030 Agenda and Agenda 2063, in the context of the African Union-United Nations Framework for the Implementation of Agenda 2063 and the 2030 Agenda for Sustainable Development.

-Southern partners should develop country-led systems to evaluate and assess the quality and impact of South-South and triangular cooperation programmes at various levels, and improve data collection, methodologies and statistics.
-Assessments by Southern partners of their own practices are taking shape, though further efforts are needed to improve transparency and accountably.
+51. Partners in the global South should develop country-led systems to evaluate and assess the quality and impact of South-South and triangular cooperation programmes at various levels, and improve data collection, methodologies and statistics.
+Although assessments of their own practices are taking shape, partners in the global South need to make further efforts to improve transparency and accountably.
 Developing countries should define their own parameters for measuring their South-South cooperation.

-The evidence base on engaging the private sector in development cooperation needs to be further strengthened.
+52. The evidence base for engaging the private sector in development cooperation needs to be further strengthened.
 Doing so should advance knowledge-sharing and mutual learning on how to strengthen public-private sector alignment with the sustainable development agenda.
-By engaging the private sector in codesigning, implementing and assessing the outcome of projects, the private sector can inject valuable expertise in building data-driven, transparent and results-focused monitoring and review frameworks.
+By engaging the private sector in co-designing, implementing and assessing the outcome of projects, the private sector can inject valuable expertise into the effort to build data-driven, transparent and results-focused monitoring and review frameworks.